vdegandesa/SetLife/README.md

 ##Development

-	Development files are served from webpack-dev-server from webpack.config.js and are hot-reloaded automatically, to start webpack-dev-server run:
+Development files are served from webpack-dev-server with webpack.config.js and are hot-reloaded automatically.

+to start webpack-dev-server run:

 	`npm run dev`

 this command will bundle up files for webpack-dev-sever and host them on:

 	`http://localhost:8080/webpack-dev-server/`

-	**__ anything outside of src folder will not be hot-reloaded on change __**
+**_anything outside of src folder will not be hot-reloaded on change_**

 ##Production

 In development bundle are created behind the scene and are not production ready, production ready bundle are served from webpack in webpack.config.production.js.
 To create production ready bundle run:

 	`npm run deploy`

 this command will bundle up files and export them to public folder:

 	`Setlife/public`

 ##Test Production Bundle

 Testing production bundle can be done by running expres server from server.js in the root directory.
 To start server run:

 	`npm run Start`

 This script will server your app from the produciton bundle in the public folder.
 To access the app visit

 	`http://localhost:3000`

-	**__ Make sure to terminate the server when finished testing production bundle __**
+**_Make sure to terminate the server when finished testing production bundle_**

 to terminate the express server run:

 	`npm run stop`